 To find your IBM Cloud account owner:

-- From Watson Studio or IBM Cloud, choose Manage > Account > Users.
+- From Cloud Pak for Data as a Service, choose Administer > Account > Users.
+From IBM Cloud, choose Manage > Account > Users.

 - From the avatar menu, make sure you’re in the right account, or switch accounts, if necessary.